jthuraisamy/DIRT/README.md

-# DIRT: Driver Initial Reconnaissance Tool
+﻿IRT: Driver Initial Reconnaissance Tool

 I'm writing this tool to learn C++ and get an initial assessment of drivers installed on a Windows system (e.g. master images developed by OEMs or enterprises).
 It's supposed to help with target selection, finding low-hanging fruit, and some assistance with deep-dive binary analysis.